 \subsection{Datasets}

-Our experiments are conducted on the public PatchCamelyon (PCam) benchmark dataset~\cite{veeling2018rotation}.
-The PCam dataset consists of 327,680 color images derived and digitized using a 40x objective (resultant pixel resolution of 0.243 microns) from lymph node sections.
-Each patch is of 96 $\times$ 96 resolution and split into two classes based on whether a metastatic tissue is present in the center region.
-The dataset is divided into 75\%:12.5\%:12.5\% for training, validation, and testing utilizing a hard-negative mining regime.
-To mimic the situation where limited training data is available, we randomly choose 10\% of the images from training data (32768).
-The whole test set is used to evaluate the augmentation performance.
+We use a public PatchCamelyon (PCam) benchmark dataset~\cite{veeling2018rotation} for our experiments.
+The PCam dataset consists of 327,680 color images obtained from lymph node sections, digitized with a 40x objective, resulting in a pixel resolution of 0.243 microns.
+Each image patch has a resolution of 96 $\times$ 96 pixels and is classified into two categories based on the presence of metastatic tissue in the central region.
+The dataset is split into 75\% for training, 12.5\% for validation, and 12.5\% for testing, using a hard-negative mining regime.
+To simulate scenarios with limited training data, we randomly select only 10\% of the training images (32,768 images).
+The entire test set is used to evaluate model performance.